 - colorectal cancer

 - anal cancer

 Her research interests include the use of radiotherapy for primary and metastatic liver tumours and pancreatic cancer.
-She is the clinical lead for novel developmental work on Magnetic Resonance (MR) guided adaptive therapy for pancreatic cancer.
-She is regarded as a national expert in liver SBRT and acts as a technical advisor on radiotherapy quality to NHS England’s Commissioning Through Evaluation (CTE) program for SBRT.
+She is the clinical lead for novel developmental work on Magnetic Resonance (MR) guided adaptive therapy for pancreas and liver tumours.